 Concussion treatment and evaluation

-Some kids also may need an MRI or to be seen by a specialist.
-Our pediatric sports medicine experts will provide referrals as needed.
+Some kids also might need an MRI or to be seen by additional specialists outside of the Children’s Hospital of Wisconsin’s concussion program.
+Our experts will provide referrals as needed.

 Baseline concussion tests

 Several national medical organizations suggest that computerized testing can be helpful in managing concussions.
 Baseline concussion tests are given to healthy athletes before a concussion happens.
 After an injury, another test may be done.
 The results then can be compared to measure the athlete's brain function before and after the injury.
 This helps sports medicine specialists improve concussion care and make return-to-play decisions.

 Children's uses ImPACTTM and Axon Sports computerized evaluation tests, which are commonly used in organized high school sports, the NCAA and the NFL.